grompe/BTWTweak/README.md

 - The saw won't break anymore when facing a wool block but will produce wool slabs.

+- (Feature now in BTW)
-- Ladders are now placeable on vertically put sidings, or any suitable surface for that matter, not just full blocks.
+  Ladders are now placeable on vertically put sidings, or any suitable surface for that matter, not just full blocks.

+- Ladders try to place in the same orientation as a piece above it or below, if aiming at a side that cannot support ladder.

 - Torches, buttons, ladders are now placeable on backsides of stairs.